akostrik/stage_telegram_python/README.md

 ## The missions of the internship
 - Complete my education by a full-time profesional pratice in a Paris association
 - Acquire a first professional experience as a developement ingineer
-- Determine the initial orientation of my career : Secteur d’activité, stack technique, ESN vs. grande entreprise vs. start-up, etc.
+- Determine the initial orientation of my career, in particular computer sciences applied to the social life
-- Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc in practice
+- Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc, in practice
 - Acquire know-how and the code of four associations
 - Evaluate my capacity of integration in the professional environment
 - And so, ensure my entrance to the work market

 ## What the appication can do
 1) Real time verification of Telegram messages veracity by two methods:
 - Looking for the marks of the propaganda in every separate message via OpenAI
 - Comparison of the information diffused by several channels via OpenAI in order to detect similar channels
 2) Constant improvement of the results by the mean of attaching of examples corriged by a user to OpenAI requests (Learning service)

 ### The easy scheme of the appication (except Learning service)